fkarg/fkarg.github.io/staged/rat-meetup.md

 ### Hammertime Integration of New People
 While a clear path to working on Hammertime is great for cohesion with current participants, it's hard to integrate new people.
 Some newcomers tried catching up, others started doing the same days we did.
 At the same time, not everyone is interested in doing or discussing Hammertime anymore.

-To accommodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually find their own topic to talk about real quick.
+To accommodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually quickly find their own topic to talk about.

 ### Changing Plans